 What if I don’t feel I can work with you, the counsellor?

 I believe that the quality of our relationship is fundamental to the success of counselling.
 It is important that you feel a sense of connectedness when you are with me.
-If, when you speak to me or meet me, you feel that you cannot work with me, you are free to seek out a different counsellor.
+If, when you speak to me or meet me, you feel that you cannot work with me, then it is OK to say so.
+You are free to seek out a different counsellor at any time.

 My preferred approach is psychodynamic which has its roots in psychoanalysis, one of the oldest and most established forms of therapy available.
 Psychodynamic counselling is less intense than psychoanalysis, with sessions being offered less frequently and on a more short-term basis.
-It focuses on current difficulties and on what emerges in the ‘here and now’ of the therapeutic relationship in order to facilitate positive change in your life.
+It is founded on the belief that our early life experiences have a profound impact upon who we become as adults, regardless of whether we are fully aware of this or not.
+By developing a greater understanding of such processes, the psychodynamic approach aims to facilitate positive change in your life.

-That said, I have worked for many years in mental health services and during this time I have received training and acquired skills in other areas of practice, including cognitive behaviorual strategies, systemic techniques, family work and creative therapies.
-Where appropriate I integrate aspects of these approaches in to my work.
+Whilst the psychodynamic approach is my favoured approach, I have worked for many years in mental health services and during this time I have received training and acquired skills in other areas of practice, including assessment of neurodevelopmental issues, completion of graded exposure work and the use of creative therapies.
+Where appropriate, I may integrate aspects of these approaches in to my work.

-Essentially, psychodynamic counselling aims to help us understand how our early relationships with significant others influence our present-day interactions, emotions, behaviours and thought patterns.
-It works on the premise that becoming more aware of these influences enables us to change how we behave within relationships, so making us more content with ourselves and our lives.
+Essentially, psychodynamic counselling aims to help us understand how our early relationships with significant others influences who we become and how we experience the world.
+Often we may not be entirely conscious of how these early relationships have impacted upon our present-day interactions, emotions, behaviours and thought patterns.
+By engaging in psychodynamic counselling, we are enabled to become more aware of these influences and so gain greater control of how we behave within relationships, so that we can feel more content with ourselves, our relationships and our lives.